-Separated only by a one-km-wide channel, Rawi and Adang look like a healthy pair of twins when viewed on a map.
-From the north coast of Lipe, the roughly 30-square-km islands can be easily mistaken for one continuous landmass.
-Rawi's mountains don't reach quite as high as Adang's, but both are blanketed in old-growth jungle pierced only by a few hiking trails.
-Both are also part of the larger Tarutao National Park.
+Separated only by a one-kilometre wide channel, Rawi and Adang look like a healthy pair of twins when viewed on a map.
+From the north coast of Lipe, the roughly 30-square-kilometre islands can be easily mistaken for one continuous landmass.
+Rawi’s mountains don’t reach quite as high as Adang’s, but both are blanketed in old-growth jungle pierced only by a few hiking trails.
+Both are also part of the larger Mu Ko Tarutao National Marine Park.

 A view of Rawi’s western half.